nakayama-kazuki/202x/threejs/en/readme.md

 Hello, my name is Nakayama.
 I was previously an advertising engineer and am currently a data platform engineer.
 In this article, I will share insights gained through my hobby of developing Three.js applications, such as common pitfalls for beginners, browser compatibility issues, and their solutions.
 I would like to express my gratitude to TECHSCORE BLOG for kindly allowing me to publish this article, as we have collaborated before at SynergyMarketing.
 Thank you very much !

-Let's start by introducing the Three.js applications.
+Let\'s start by introducing the Three.js applications.

 ### A New Concept for Reversi